-Here’s the thing.
-You are sitting in a comfortably heated room with your body about 1.5metres from an outside wall that has a temperature of 15 C. The question is: even though the air temperature is 21 C – would you feel hot or cold?
+So, here’s the thing.
+You are sitting in a room heated to 21 °C according to the thermostat with your body about 1.5metres from an outside wall that has a temperature of 15 C. The question is: even though the air temperature is 21 C – would you feel hot or cold?

 Well the answer is you will feel cold.
 Why?

 Because even though the air temperature may be 21 C, of far greater influence on your body is the negative temperature of that outside wall.
 You are radiating out to it!
 Even in a centrally heated room you can still feel cold (and just by experience we know this to be true).
 This is what you are experiencing in those moments.

 All objects absorb and radiate heat and emission always flows from hot to cold.
 This is as true for humans as it is for any other object above absolute zero.
 We feel absorption of heat as warming up, and we feel loss of heat as cooling down.

 Humans can tolerate up to 5 degrees radiant heat difference under or over their ideal comfort levels and still feel reasonably comfortable.
 But beyond 5 degrees, people will feel uncomfortable (too hot or too cold) and they will start to adjust by:

 – Increasing (or decreasing) air temperature – and air movement (if that is possible).

 But the fact remains none of those measures addresses the issue of the radiant temperature imbalance between the environment and the person.